-As illustration we show in Fig. 14.9 the recasting of the allowed regions of the analysis in Ref.
-[187, 188] in terms of one leptonic unitarity triangle.
-We show the triangle corresponding to the unitarity conditions on the first and third columns (after the shown rescaling) which is the equivalent to the one usually shown for the quark sector.
-In this figure the absence of CP violation would imply a flat triangle, i.e., $\Im(z) = 0$ .
+As an illustration we show in Fig. 14.9 the recasting of the allowed regions of the analysis in Ref.
+[180, 181] in terms of one leptonic unitarity triangle.
+We show the triangle corresponding to the unitarity conditions on the first and third columns (after the shown rescaling), which is the equivalent to the one usually shown for the quark sector.
+In this figure, the absence of CP violation would imply a flat triangle, i.e., $\Im(z) = 0$.
 So the CL at which leptonic CP violation is being observed would be given by the CL at which the region crosses the horizontal axis.
 Notice however, that this representation is made under the assumption of a unitary U matrix and therefore does not provide any test of unitarity in the leptonic sector.

 Figure 14.9: Leptonic unitarity triangle for the first and third columns of the mixing matrix.
-After scaling and rotating the triangle so that two of its vertices always coincide with (0,0) and (1,0) the figure shows the $1\sigma$ , 90%, $2\sigma$ , 99%, $3\sigma$ CL (2 dof) allowed regions of the third vertex for the NO from the analysis in Ref.
-[187, 188].
+After scaling and rotating the triangle so that two of its vertices always coincide with (0,0) and (1,0) the figure shows the 1σ , 90%, 2σ , 99%, 3σ CL (2 dof) allowed regions of the third vertex for the NO from the analysis in Ref.
+[180,181].

-14.8 Beyond $3\nu$ : Additional Neutrinos at the eV Scale
+14.8 Beyond 3ν : Additional Neutrinos at the eV Scale

-Besides the huge success of three-flavour oscillations described in Sec.14.7, as mentioned in Secs.14.6.3 and 14.6.4, there are some anomalies which cannot be explained within the $3\nu$ framework and which might point towards the existence of additional neutrino states with masses at the eV scale.
+Besides the huge success of three-flavour oscillations described in Sec.14.7, as mentioned in Secs.14.6.3 and 14.6.4, there are some anomalies which cannot be explained within the 3ν framework and which have been interpreted as hints for the existence of additional neutrino states with masses at the eV scale.
 In brief:

-- the LSND experiment [127] reports evidence for $\bar{\nu}{\mu} \rightarrow \bar{\nu}{e}$ transitions with $E/L \sim 1 \text{ eV}^2$ , where E and L are the neutrino energy and the distance between source and detector, respectively (see Short Baseline Experiments subsection of Sec.14.6.3). - this effect has also been searched for by the MiniBooNE experiment [196], which reports a yet unexplained event excess in the low-energy region of the electron neutrino and anti-neutrino event spectra.
+- the LSND experiment [123] reported evidence for $\bar{\nu}{\mu} \rightarrow \bar{\nu}{e}$ transitions with $E/L \sim 1 \text{ eV}^2$, where E and L are the neutrino energy and the distance between source and detector, respectively (see Short Baseline Experiments subsection of Sec.14.6.3). - this effect was further explored by the MiniBooNE experiment [189], which reported a yet unexplained event excess in the low-energy region of the electron neutrino and antineutrino event spectra.
 No significant excess is found at higher neutrino energies.
-Interpreting the data in terms of oscillations, parameter values consistent with the ones from LSND are obtained, but the test is not definitive;
+Interpreting the data in terms of oscillations, parameter values consistent with the ones from LSND were obtained, thought the test was not definitive;